-The Excess and Surplus Lines segment focuses on U.S. based risks that the standard (admitted) market is unwilling or unable to underwrite.
+The Excess and Surplus Lines segment focuses on U.S.-based risks that the standard (admitted) market is unwilling or unable to underwrite.
 The standard market's limited appetite for such coverage is often driven by the insured's unique risk characteristics, the perils involved, the nature of the business, and/or the insured's loss experience.
-This business is able to underwrite these risks with more flexible policy terms on an admitted and non-admitted basis.
+This business is often able to underwrite these risks with more flexible policy terms.
+The business is underwritten on an admitted and non-admitted basis.
 Non-admitted carriers, while approved, are not licensed in the states in which they underwrite and, therefore, are subject to less regulation.
 By contrast, admitted carriers are licensed by states and are subject to all of the regulations and requirements of those states.

-Our Excess and Surplus Lines segment consists of two operating platforms: Colony Specialty and Argo Pro.
-While focused primarily on non-admitted business, each of these operations may also underwrite certain classes of business on an admitted basis for risks that otherwise meet our underwriting standards.
+Our Excess and Surplus Lines segment consists of one operating platform: Colony Specialty.
+While focused primarily on non-admitted business, Colony may also underwrite certain classes of business on an admitted basis for risks that otherwise meet our underwriting standards.

-Colony Specialty underwrites primary and e xcess casualty, property and professional liability coverage for hard-to-place risks and/or distressed businesses that typically fall outside of the standard insurance market's risk appetite.
-This business is underwritten through six business units: Casual ty, Transportation, Specialty Property, Contract, Environmental and Allied Medical.
-Through these units, Colony Specialty provides coverage to a broad group of commercial enterprises including contractors, manufacturers, distributors, property owners, reta ilers, restaurants, environmental consultants and contractors and smaller medical facilities within the social services, miscellaneous healthcare and long-term care segments.
+Colony Specialty underwrites primary and excess casualty, property and professional liability coverage for hard-to-place risks and/or distressed businesses that typically fall outside of the standard insurance market's risk appetite.
+This business is underwritten through six business units: Casualty, Transportation, Specialty Property, Contract, Environmental and Allied Medical.
+Through these units, Colony Specialty provides coverage to a broad group of commercial enterprises, including contractors, manufacturers, distributors, property owners, retailers, restaurants, environmental consultants and contractors, and smaller medical facilities within the social services, miscellaneous healthcare and long-term care segments.